Will And Testament

 This is increasingly becoming a popular and viable storage option.
 For the probate courts that require the original copy of the will, online storage services can provide a copy of the original and direct the executor on how to access the original.
 Online storage is a safe way to keep your documents safe and private until you die.

 Digital assets and accounts have become a big part of our lives.
 They are part and parcel of our possessions, and we would like to control who ends up with them.
-Some of them have a great financial value, while others have sentimental value.
+Some of them have great financial value, while others have sentimental value.
 Things like videos and photos stored online are part of your valued possessions.
-Digital wallets, income-generating assets such as websites should be included in your will among your other assets.
+Digital wallets and income-generating assets such as websites should be included in your will among your other assets.

 You may specifically request in your will to delete some of your accounts online, such as social media accounts, once you pass on.
 Don't make the mistake of including any passwords in your will as a will is a public record once it is registered in the probate court.
 However, you can instruct your beneficiaries on how to access the passwords.